cvan/webvr-navigator/README.md

 0. Clone this repo: `git clone git@github.com:cvan/webvr-navigator.git`
 1. Load Chrome/Chromium.
 2. Enter `chrome://extensions/` in your URL bar.
+3. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
-3. Click `Load unpacked extension…`.
+4. Click `Load unpacked extension…`.
-4. Select the folder containing your checkout of this project (`webvr-navigator/`).
+5. Select the folder containing your checkout of this project (`webvr-navigator/`).

 ## License